Disease Dynamics and Wastewater Surveillance in the Las Vegas Desert

 “While we weren’t able to identify influenza in wastewater treatment plants, we were able to identify it in K-12 schools,” said Oh.
 “I think that’s really important because wastewater surveillance could really give us the resolution and information we need to work together with public health folks to deploy resources to areas that are going to be hit a little harder by some of these pathogens.”

-Oh’s lab was similarly able to notify public health officials when they detected monkeypox in wastewater output from the Las Vegas strip.
+Mpox has been making the news lately.
+The WHO Director-General named Mpox a public health emergency of international concern in August of 2024, and Oh’s lab was similarly able to notify public health officials when they detected Mpox in wastewater output from the Las Vegas strip.

-“More recently with monkeypox, we weren’t able to detect monkeypox in the wastewater treatment plants for some time, but we were able to detect viral DNA from sewer lines that fed into unique parts of the strip,” Oh explained.
+“More recently with Mpox, we weren’t able to detect the virus in the wastewater treatment plants for some time, but we were able to detect viral DNA from sewer lines that fed into unique parts of the strip,” Oh explained.
 “That allowed us to work together with public health folks to deploy messaging, testing and vaccination information.”

 Accessible Tools for WBE